awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ![AWS Photo Analyzer](images/role.png)

 You need to ensure each role has the correct service permission in order to invoke the corresponding AWS Service.
-If you do not modify role's permission that each Lambda function uses, then you will encounter a permission error.
+If you do not modify the role's permission that each Lambda function uses, then you will encounter a permission error.

 **Note**: For information about how to modify the a role's permission, see [Using service-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html).